jonathan-laurent/delphyne/examples/leandra/README.md

 - Spend more resources when proving something is really worth it.
 For example, if all holes except one have been filled, maybe more effort should be put into proving it.
 - If some goals could not be filled, then we give feedback based on the name of those that could not be proved.
+- Limit the number of holes in the sketch that cannot be trivially discharged by a hammer instead of the number of holes.